KingSquid2/Vented-Template/README.md

 # Deployment
-You can easily, and seamlessly deploy your own copy with <strong>3 CLICKS!</strong> Just click the "Deploy to repl.it" button, and code away.
+You can easily, and seamlessly deploy your own copy with <strong>3 CLICKS!</strong> Just click a host to deploy to, and code away.
 You must provide credit, or else I can strike your website down.

 <strong>(NOTE: All proxies are locally hosted besides PyDodge, so you must change that in the surf.js file, see more about this type of modification [here](https://github.com/vented-devs/Vented-Template/blob/main/LICENSE))</strong>